nhsconnect/ITK-FHIR-Digital-Medicines/pages/overview/overview_release_notes.md

 - Added MedicationDispense.quantity coded data requirements
 - Clarification on use of Medication.form
 - Amendments to the Emergency Supply example scenario
+- Updated Indication to an optional data item for medication supply events

 ## 1.2.2-Private-Beta ##
 Examples - Banners added clarifying that examples are illustrative, and have not been formally clinically assured